Experimental Plant Science

 - Transfer results and practice from experimental work to knowledge and understanding of scientific subjects

-- Critically interpreter data, draw conclusions and present results to various target groups
+- Critically interpret data, draw conclusions and present results to various target groups

 - Reflect about obtained results and derived knowledge in relation to plant science, usefulness in plant production and relevance for industries and society

 The teaching will be a combination of experimental work supplemented with introductory lectures and seminars.
 The teaching and several experiments are research based.
-Case studies, seminars and journal clubs, and excursions to e.g. ecosystems, field settings or companies will be included to give a complete and up-to-date picture of plant research.
+Case studies, seminars and excursions to e.g. ecosystems or field settings will be included to give a complete and up-to-date picture of plant research.
 The core of the course will be conducted as a series of experiments, supplemented with theoretical background.
 Lectures and seminars are based on articles from the scientific literature or may arise from case studies.